Uma-Ramanathan-1/saas-authentication-prototype/README.md

 ---

+## ⭐ Like What You See?
+If this project helped you, inspired you, or saved you time, consider giving it a ⭐!
+It helps others discover it and keeps the momentum going.

+---

+## 💬 Share Your Thoughts
+We use [GitHub Discussions](https://github.com/Uma-Ramanathan-1/saas-authentication-prototype/discussions) to gather feedback and ideas.
+Jump into our [Feedback & Ideas Thread](https://github.com/Uma-Ramanathan-1/saas-authentication-prototype/discussions/1) and let’s chat!

+---

 ## 🚀 Features

 - ✅ **Two-Step User Registration:** Secure registration flow where users are only created after email verification.